inmcm/kravatte/Readme.md

 ## Caveats
  - Being a Python implementation, performance on large files or data sets may be inadequate.
  - The inputs and outputs of this implementation are limited to byte (8-bit) divisible sizes
- - While security was top of mind during development, this implementation has not fully audited for timing attacks, side channel attacks or other vulnerabilities.
-Other bugs not caught by the test cases me present.
+ - While security was top of mind during development, this implementation has not been fully audited for timing attacks, side channel attacks or other vulnerabilities.
+Other bugs not caught by the test cases may be present.
 Use in a production environment is not encouraged.

 If any of above are of concern, please check out the official [KeccakTools] and [Keccak Code Package]